 Implementation Strategies for Best Practices Towards Reduction in Gender Disparity in Internal Medicine Training: Summary Recommendations from a Consensus Conference from the American College of Physicians

-This document is a companion statement to the summary of best practices to reduce gender based disparities in Internal Medicine ( IM) training, drafted as part of a consensus conference sponsored by the American College of Physicians involving training programs in the Philadelphia region.
+This document is a companion statement to the Memorandum of Understanding for Gender Equity in Medicine, drafted as part of a consensus conference sponsored by the American College of Physicians’ Pennsylvania Chapter involving training programs in the Philadelphia region.

 - Seek buy-in from the program director to make diversity and inclusion a priority

 - Goals and priorities of recruitment should be disseminated to all faculty involved in recruitment.

 - Prioritize implicit bias training for all individuals involved in recruitment including ways bias is introduced during the virtual interview process.